-IMPORTANT REMINDER: It is the responsibility of the bride and groom to apply for and pick up a marriage license.
+IMPORTANT REMINDER: It is the responsibility of the couple to be married to apply for and pick up a marriage license.
 A marriage commissioner does not have the authority to obtain the marriage license for the couple.

 1 Sec.
 25.05.261.
 Who may solemnize.